-Happy Traveler, fall is the perfect time to get out and enjoy a scenic drive past picturesque landscapes, historical sites, rustic roadside stands, and stunning fall foliage.
+Happy Travelers, fall is the perfect time to get out and enjoy a scenic drive past picturesque landscapes, historical sites, rustic roadside stands, and stunning fall foliage.
 Pennsylvania has several routes which put postcard-worthy fall sights on full display for experiences that will leave you happily immersed in the harvest season.
 No matter your destination, there’s a picturesque byway for you to explore.
-Pack your bags and buckle up: you’re in for some of the most beautiful rides of your life!
+Pack your bags and buckle up for these PA fall road trips: you’re in for some of the most beautiful rides of your life!

-Explore scenic routes throughout Cumberland Valley's State Parks.
-Start at Waggoner’s Gap Hawk Watch that’s situated on Kittatinny Ridge, a 20-acre hawk-watching site and one of the largest concentrations of raptors in the United States.
-From there, head to Colonel Denning for charm and some great fall foliage photos.
+Explore scenic routes throughout Cumberland Valley's Parks.
+Start at Waggoner’s Gap Hawk Watch that’s situated on Kittatinny Ridge, a 125-acre, hawk-watching site with one of the largest concentrations of raptors in the United States.
+From there, travel to Colonel Denning State Park for autumn charm and some great fall foliage photos.
 Another must-see stop is Kings Gap Environmental Education Center.
-As you make your way along PA-233 south, stop by one of the pull-off areas for fantastic views of the valley as bright reds and oranges take over in the fall!
+As this fall drive takes you along PA-233 south, stop by one of the pull-off areas for fantastic views of the valley as bright reds and oranges take over in the fall!

-Named “One of America’s most scenic drives” by National Geographic, Pennsylvania’s Route 6 is a magical journey through the northern tier of Pennsylvania.
+Named “One of America’s most scenic drives” by National Geographic, Pennsylvania’s Route 6 is a magical journey through the northern tier of the state.
 You’ll experience history and heritage, small towns, and wondrous sights along this 427-mile route.
 Fall here has a magic all its own as 19 state parks, a half-dozen state forests, and the Allegheny National Forest are all bedecked in their best and most brilliant fall foliage.
-Pine Creek Gorge’s awe-inspiring and the Kinzua Viaduct — with its 600-foot glass pedestrian walkway high atop the trees — are just two of the natural and man-made wonders you’ll encounter as you travel along this storied road.
+The awe-inspiring Pine Creek Gorge and Kinzua Viaduct — with its 600-foot glass pedestrian walkway high atop the trees — are just two of the natural and man-made wonders you’ll encounter as you travel along this storied road.

 Not to be outdone, southern Pennsylvania has its own long-distance east-west drive on Route 30, complete with plenty of stop-worthy attractions to visit along the way.
-Start in Philadelphia near the Philadelphia Zoo, then follow the route west to Lancaster where you’ll come across scenic farmland, numerous downtown galleries, and the nationally-acclaimed Italian restaurant, Luca.
+Start in Philadelphia near the Philadelphia Zoo, then follow the route west to Lancaster where you’ll come across scenic farmland, numerous downtown galleries, and an outlet mall.
 Your next stop is historic Gettysburg, where you can tour the battlefield on horseback with Confederate Trails.
-Then, take in the picturesque Laurel Highlands region and quaint town of Ligonier.
+Then, take in the picturesque and quaint town of Ligonier.
 Just north of Route 30, visit Latrobe and tour the sites of Pennsylvania’s beloved Fred Rogers — after which, the sights and sounds of Pittsburgh await.

-The mountain forests of the Pennsylvania Great Outdoors region are simply breathtaking any time of year, but fall is a must!
-Scenic Drives in the PA Great Outdoors region take you through winding roads painted with orange, gold, and scarlet foliage.
+The mountain forests of northwestern Pennsylvania are simply breathtaking any time of year, but autumn is a must!
+This fall scenic drives take you through winding roads painted with orange, gold, and scarlet foliage.
 The 105-mile Eagle’s Flight is a must-drive route this time of year, passing through dense forests, peaceful rivers, and quaint small towns with many interesting and unique stops along the way.
 You can’t leave the region without seeing elk!
-Take the 86-mile Wapiti Way drive and get your cameras ready for a stop at the Elk Country Visitors Center, where you just might get some up-close shots of the more than 1,000 elk that call this region home!
+Take the 86-mile Wapiti Way drive and get your cameras ready for a stop at the Elk Country Visitor Center where you just might get some up-close shots of the more than 1,000 elk that call this region home!

-What better way to enjoy a beautiful fall day than by taking a step back in time on the Covered Bridge Trail of Pennsylvania’s Americana Region.
+What better way to enjoy a beautiful fall day than by taking a step back in time on the Covered Bridge Tour?
 You’re in for a real treat driving through four of Berks County’s five covered bridges, all built in the 1800s!
 Then, plan to walk or bike through the 218-foot long Wertz’s Covered Bridge, which happens to be the longest single-span covered bridge in Pennsylvania.
 Simply known as the “Red Covered Bridge,” it now serves as the walkway entrance to the Berks County Heritage Center.
-So, take a ride on roads less traveled and discover these rustic architectural wonders surrounded by the splendid scenery of fall.
+Take a ride on roads less traveled for these fall foliage scenic drives and discover these rustic architectural wonders surrounded by the splendid imagery of autumn.